hexagonit/hexagonit.recipe.download/hexagonit/recipe/download/README.txt

     files.
 The ``strip-top-level-dir`` option will be ignored if this option is enabled.
 Defaults to ``false``.

+``filename``
+    Allows renaming the downloaded file when using ``download-only = true``.
+    The downloaded file will still be placed under the ``destination`` directory with the given filename.
+If ``download-only = false`` this option will be ignored.
+By default the original filename will be used.
+New in version 1.4.1.

 ``hash-name``
     When set to 'true', passes the ``hash_name=True`` keyword parameter to the ``zc.buildout`` Download utility which in turn uses MD5 hashes to name the